torryatco/Redesign-spr25/readme.md

 `const iFrame = document.querySelector('iframe')`

-and set its src attribute:
+and set its src attribute to the videoToPlay variable:

 `iFrame.setAttribute('src', videoToPlay)`: